Free energy and equilibrium states for families of interval maps

 Therefore $\hat \eta_k^\delta$ and $\eta_k^\delta$ converge to an atomic measure supported on the point $1/3$ with mass given by

-It remains to check the lower bound on the entropies of $\mu_k$.
+It remains to bound from below the entropies of $\mu_k$.
 The Lyapunov exponents $\int_{[\alpha,\alpha_*]} \log |D\Psi_k|\, d\nu_k$ are uniformly bounded below away from $0$.
 By Pesin's formula, the entropies $h(\nu_k)$ are also uniformly bounded below away from $0$.
 The integrals of the inducing time converge to $S_0(1+\beta)$.
 By Abramov's formula, the entropies $h(\mu_k)$ are also bounded away from $0$.

 That the critical relations are decreasing follows from Remark~\ref{rem:deccr} and Definition~\ref{def:deccr}.